Tôn Thất Đính: 1966 Buddhist protests

 Soon after, Kỳ made a surprise attack to assert government control over central Vietnam.
 He flew out to Đà Nẵng with his own units, without consulting the Americans or officials in I Corps.
-At this time, Đính was pursuing a policy of reconciliation Đà Nẵng and negotiation with the dissident I Corps units, and making contact with the Struggle Movement.
+At this time, Đính was pursuing a policy of reconciliation in Đà Nẵng and negotiation with the dissident I Corps units and making contact with the Struggle Movement.
 Kỳ decided to attack and sent his forces to overrun Đính's headquarters on May 15, forcing the latter to abandon his post and flee to the headquarters of U.S. General Lewis Walt.
 Fearing Kỳ's forces would kill him, Đính asked Walt for help and was flown to Huế, where the pro-Thi and pro-Buddhist elements were still in control. Đính was then formally replaced by General Cao.
 Walt's assistance to Đính provoked a reaction from General William Westmoreland, the commander of U.S. forces in Vietnam.
 Walt and Westmoreland were often in conflict, and the latter responded to his subordinate's evacuation of Đính by imploring Kỳ to attack Huế.

 Kỳ's surprise attack led to conflict between the ARVN rebels and loyalists, with the American ground forces caught in the middle, effectively creating a civil war within a civil war.
 Kỳ eventually quelled the rebellion and briefly jailed Đính, who claimed he was incarcerated for refusing to back up Kỳ's account of the conflict with the Buddhists.

 Senate career

-Đính left the army and upon the nominal restoration of civilian rule, won election to the newly created Senate in 1967, as part of the Hoa Sen (Lotus) ticket.
-He was the Chairman of Senate Defence Committee and served as a senator, later serving as the leader of the Xã Hội Dân Chủ (Social Democratic) bloc.
-In February 1968, while serving in the Senate, Đính and fellow senator and former junta colleague Đôn founded a newspaper, Công Luan, while also serving as head of the Vietnamese Publishers Association.
+Đính left the army and, upon the nominal restoration of civilian rule, won election to the newly created Senate in 1967, as part of the Hoa Sen (Lotus) ticket.
+He was the Chairman of the Senate Defence Committee and served as a senator, later serving as the leader of the Xã Hội Dân Chủ (Social Democratic) bloc.
+In February 1968, while serving in the Senate, Đính and fellow senator and former junta colleague Đôn founded a newspaper, Công Luận, while also serving as head of the Vietnamese Publishers Association.